tinesoft/spring-esdata-loader/junit-jupiter/README.md

 //@SpringBootTest or any @ContextConfiguration(..) to initialize the Spring context that contains the ElasticsearchTemplate

-@LoadEsDataConfig({ // @LoadEsDataConfig is a metat annotation that is itself annotated with @ExtendWith(LoadEsDataExtension.class)
+@LoadEsDataConfig({ // @LoadEsDataConfig is a meta annotation that is itself annotated with @ExtendWith(LoadEsDataExtension.class)
     @LoadEsData(esEntityClass=MyEsEntity1.class, location="/path/to/data1.json"),
     @LoadEsData(esEntityClass=MyEsEntity2.class, location="/path/to/data2.json")
 })